 I can always tell when you’re having a particular problem out there.
 For example, marketing a service.

-And so it was last week.
+This was the case last week.

 Well, yes me...